 - 6.3 This should be calculated by ignoring any prior year adjustments in liabilities which fall to be liable on the day. - Ratepayers that occupy more than one property will be entitled to relief for each of their eligible properties up to the maximum £110,000 cash cap per business.
-The cash cap applies at a Group company level across all of their hereditaments in England, so holding companies and subsidiaries cannot claim up to the cash cap for each company. - 6.5 The retail, hospitality and leisure relief scheme is likely to amount to subsidy (see section 12 for more details). - 7.
+The cash cap applies at a Group company level across all of their hereditaments in England, so holding companies and subsidiaries cannot claim up to the cash cap for each company. - 6.5 The retail, hospitality and leisure relief scheme is likely to amount to subsidy (see section 12 for more details). - A ratepayer may refuse the relief for each eligible hereditament at any point up to 30 April 2024.
+The ratepayer cannot subsequently withdraw their refusal for either all or part of the financial year.
+For the purposes of s47 of the Local Government Act 1988, a decision to refuse relief puts the hereditament outside the scope of the scheme and a decision cannot then be made that the hereditament qualifies for relief. - 7.
 Which types of use are eligible? - 7.1 To qualify for the relief, the hereditament should be wholly or mainly used: - i. as a shop, restaurant, café, drinking establishment, cinema, or live music venue - ii. for assembly and leisure - iii. as a hotel, guest and boarding premises or self-catering accommodation.